sara-nl/clustercomputing/clustercomputing.md

 module unload matlab
 ```

-After compilation, no matlab module is needed to run the program, dus no license is needed.
+After compilation, no matlab module is needed to run the program, which means NO license is needed.

 **NOTE** that,

-we have limited number of matlab license, therefore, we strongly recommend everyone to compile their matlab code before submitting it to the system.
+we have limited number of matlab licenses, therefore, we strongly recommend everyone to compile their matlab code before submitting it to the system.

 > Exercise 5: running a wave equation